 Stacey Surveys Ltd

-You can be fined between £500 and £5,000 based on the rateable value of the building if you don’t make an EPC available to any prospective buyer or tenant.
+You can be fined between £500 and £5,000 based on the rateable value of the building if you don’t make a commercial EPC available to any prospective buyer or tenant.

-With us being based just outside Cardiff, we are ideally placed to provide a competitively priced EPC service for your commercial building.
+With us being based just outside Cardiff, we are ideally placed to provide a competitively priced commercial EPC for building.

 When you use a national Company anyone from anywhere could turn up to carry out the survey.
 When using our services, the Commercial EPC assessment will be carried out by our certified Non-Domestic Energy Assessor (NDEA), Phil Stacey